 April 4, 2020

-The Democratic Party will hold primary in Alaska, Hawaii, and caucus in Wyoming.
-Republican and Democratic party has rescheduled the primary that was to hold in Louisiana on this same day.
+The Democratic Party will hold primary in Alaska and Hawaii, and caucus in Wyoming.
+Republican and Democratic party has rescheduled the primary that was to be held in Louisiana on this same day.

 April 7, 2020

-Primaries for both the Democratic and Republican will hold in Wisconsin.
+Primaries for both the Democrats and Republicans will be held in Wisconsin.

 April 26, 2020

-The Primary will eventually hold in Puerto Rico for the Democratic Party.
+The Primary will eventually be held in Puerto Rico for the Democratic Party.

 April 28, 2020